 TRAINING OF TRAINERS read more...

-- Current information on research and findings in the fields of parent education, child abuse and neglect, and cultural parenting issues and how to successfully incorporate the Nurturing Families™ into grant and funding opportunities.
+- Discuss current research and findings in the fields of service provision, parent education, child abuse and neglect, adult learning theory, change theory, and cultural parenting differences.

-- How to conduct facilitator trainings to a diverse audience.
+- How to conduct facilitator trainings to a diverse audience and providers from multiple systems of care.

 Large agencies may want to identify key people who may be possible candidates to become certified trainers.
 In that way, you can set up internal systems within your agency so that staff are trained in-house during their orientation process.
 This will speed the process of direct implementation using the Nurturing Families™.
 These individuals must complete the Nurturing Families™ facilitator training conducted by a certified trainer which prepares them to implement the Nurturing Families™ .